 The forced removal of indigenous peoples from their homelands and enslavement in the mission system laid a foundation for decades of resistance.
 One of the earliest known fights for social justice with regard to indigenous peoples who considered the ESGV their home came with the work of Toypurina, a Kizh medicine woman who led a revolt against the Spanish Missionaries at the San Gabriel Mission in 1785.
 Although west of the ESGV Planning Area, this mission was the first in the area and enslaved indigenous peoples from the surrounding areas.
 Toypurina recruited six of the eight villages that participated in the attack during the revolt.
-The unsuccessful revolt by Toypurina resulted in her conviction by Spanish officials for organizing the attack and her sentencing to six years of hard labor and exile to Mission San Carlos Borromeo.272
+The unsuccessful revolt by Toypurina resulted in her conviction by Spanish officials for organizing the attack and her sentencing to six years of hard labor and exile to Mission San Carlos Borromeo.305

-Julia Bogany, a Tongva Elder in Claremont, serves as the Cultural Officer for the Gabrielino Tongva San Gabriel.
-Bogany works and volunteers in various capacities to ensure the Tongva language, culture, and legacy of indigenous social justice is not forgotten.
-This includes teaching students, hosting workshops and discussions, designing museum and exhibit work, and creating artwork.
-Bogany's efforts also include fighting for no oil wells, water rights, and other issues critical to the health and well-being of those in the area.273
+Julia Bogany, a Tongva Elder in Claremont, who passed away in 2021,306 served as the Cultural Officer for the Gabrielino (Tongva and Kizh) San Gabriel.
+Bogany worked and volunteered in various capacities to ensure the Tongva language, culture, and legacy of indigenous social justice is not forgotten.
+This included teaching students, hosting workshops and discussions, designing museum and exhibit work, and creating artwork.
+Bogany's efforts also included fighting for no oil wells, water rights, and other issues critical to the health and well-being of those in the area.307

-Although recognized in 1994 by the State of California, the Gabrielino Tongva tribe remains unrecognized by the federal government at the time of this report.
+Although recognized in 1994 by the State of California, the Gabrielino (Tongva and Kizh) tribe remains unrecognized by the federal government at the time of this report.
 The Tongva were included in three censuses under their Gabrielino name and are acknowledged as contributing to the founding of California, but numerous issues of social justice persist.
-These include the inability to claim and repatriate ancestors' remains, participate in scholarships for Native American, and the inability to sell traditional crafts and wares as Native Americans without facing steep fines and penalties for appropriation of Native Culture for monetary gain.274
+These include the inability to claim and repatriate ancestors' remains, participate in scholarships for Native Americans, and the inability to sell traditional crafts and wares as Native Americans without facing steep fines and penalties for appropriation of Native Culture for monetary gain.308

-272 Gabrielino Tongva Tribe.
+305 Gabrielino Tongva Tribe.
 "Timeline."
 Accessed February 2025.
 Available at: https://gabrielinotongva.org/history/#timeline